henriqgoncalvs/hnqg/README.md

 ---

-### 👨‍💻 the developer
+### !developer

-the techonologies i use all the time are Typescript, React, Next.js, Vue.js, ChakraUI, TailwindCSS, Zustand, NestJS for backend, AWS (mostly S3) and Vercel for deploy. besides that, i'm always testing something new in the React community, so i've done at least one small project with the most famous libraries.
+the techonologies i use all the time are Typescript, React, Next.js, Vue.js, ChakraUI, TailwindCSS, Zustand, NestJS for backend, AWS (mostly S3) and Vercel for deploy. besides that, i'm always testing something new in the React community, just for fun.

 <img align='center' src="https://github-readme-stats.vercel.app/api/top-langs/?username=henriiqueg&theme=dark&layout=compact&custom_title=top langs">

-### 🏢 the coworker
+### !coworker

 if you follow the [No Hello Policy](https://nohello.net/) there's a 100% of chance that we will be awesome coworkers and will build awesome stuff together. so, PLEASE, use the No Hello Policy.

+async communication is THE BOMB, and hey, what a coincidence, Slack even [wrote a blog post teaching how to communicate asynchronously](https://slack.com/intl/pt-br/blog/collaboration/asynchronous-communication-best-practices).

+need some help with code? [that's the best way to ask programming questions.](https://blog.dhravya.dev/help/)

-### 💀 the person
+### !person

-I'm obssessed with every kind of art, from <a href="">movies</a> to <a href="https://open.spotify.com/user/henriquesg09" target="_blank">music</a>, from <a href="https://en.wikipedia.org/wiki/Not_to_Be_Reproduced#/media/File:Portrait_of_Edward_James.jpg" target="_blank">paintings</a> to <a href="https://akiramanga.com/" target="_blank">hqs</a>, from design to tattoo.
+I'm obssessed with every kind of art, from <a href="https://letterboxd.com/henriqueg/list/alredy-seen/">movies</a> to <a href="https://open.spotify.com/user/henriquesg09" target="_blank">music</a>, from <a href="https://en.wikipedia.org/wiki/Not_to_Be_Reproduced#/media/File:Portrait_of_Edward_James.jpg" target="_blank">paintings</a> to <a href="https://akiramanga.com/" target="_blank">hqs</a>, from design to tattoo.

 I like the Japanese culture and its figures a lot, that's why i have a Ryu tattoed in my arm. also i like the concept of <i>memento mori</i>, it keeps me moving every day (that's why i tattoed as well).